mhlee216/mhlee216.github.io/index.md

 I am an **undergraduate researcher** at **Computational Science and Artificial Intelligence Lab** (Prof. Kyoungmin Min) at **School of Mechanical Engineering**, Soongsil University.

-I previously interned at **Post-Genome Informatics Lab** (Prof. Sangsoo Kim) at School of Systems Biomedical Science, Soongsil University.
+I previously interned at <a href="https://sites.google.com/site/sskimb/">**Post-Genome Informatics Lab**</a> (Prof. Sangsoo Kim) at School of Systems Biomedical Science, Soongsil University.

 I am broadly interested in studying machine learning, bioinformatics, and cheminformatics.